icgi/Reliable-and-Efficient-Tissue-Segmentation-in-Whole-Slide-Images/README.md

 ```

 ### Post processing
-The nnUNet pipeline should already create clean outputs that don't require postprocessing.
+In most cases, the nnUNet pipeline should already create clean outputs that don't require postprocessing.
 However, we include a few postprocessing options if needed.
 The -pp parameter can take in several rules.
 For simple use, we recommend using the two presets included (lite/strict).

 Lite rule:
- - Fille holes
+ - Fill holes
  - Min area relative 0.002

 Strict rule:
- - Keep largest only
+ - Keep the largest only
- - Fille holes
+ - Fill holes
  - Min area 1000 pixels

 ```bash